Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/WiFi/Class WiFiServer.rst

 NA

-.. note :: “WiFiServer.h” must be included to use the class function.
+.. note :: "WiFiServer.h" must be included to use the class function.

 **WiFiServer::write**
 ---------------------